Home > FHA vs Conventional

 Is FHA or conventional better for first-time buyers?+

-FHA is usually better if your credit score is below 680 or you have limited savings (3.5% minimum down).
-FHA allows higher DTI ratios (up to 50%) and is more forgiving of credit blemishes.
-Conventional is better if your score is 680+ and you can put 10%+ down, because conventional PMI is temporary while FHA MIP is permanent with less than 10% down.
+FHA is usually better if your credit score is below 680 or you have limited savings (3.5% minimum down per FHA Handbook 4000.1 Section II.A.2).
+FHA allows higher DTI ratios (up to 50%+ under manual underwriting per HUD Handbook 4000.1 Section II.A.5.d) and is more forgiving of credit blemishes.
+Conventional is better if your score is 680+ and you can put 10%+ down, because conventional PMI auto-terminates at 78% LTV under the Homeowners Protection Act (12 U.S.C. § 4901), while FHA MIP is permanent if you put less than 10% down (HUD Mortgagee Letter 2013-04).
 Many first-time buyers start with FHA and refinance to conventional after building equity and improving credit.

 How does FHA mortgage insurance differ from conventional PMI?+